abajcsy/human-robot-interaction/syllabus.md

 This course will have no exams.
 Instead, grading will be broken down by

 - **Attendance**: We want students to attend lectures in person consistently.
 Students are permitted *2 unexcused absences*, no questions asked, before being docked.
-- **Paper Summaries & Presentations**: One goal we have for this course is for you to understand how to consume, explain, and critique research papers.
+- **Paper Summaries & Discussions**: One goal we have for this course is for you to understand how to consume, explain, and critique research papers.
 Paper summaries are 1-2 paragraph descriptions of the reading assignments that will be submitted to Canvas.
 Paper presentations occur during in-class discussions.
 - **Homeworks**: This course will have a few implementation-based homeworks that allow you to apply techniques from the class.
 - **Project**: Students will engage in a semester-long research project related to the themes of the course before presenting them at the end of the semester.
-The class project can be either a thorough literature review (∼ 50 relevant papers, organized so that it identifies gaps in the state of the art) or an exploration of an original research idea.
+The class project can be either an exploration of an original research idea or a thorough literature review (∼ 50 relevant papers, organized so that it identifies gaps in the state of the art).
+**You must work in a group of min 2 and max 5 people.
+Explicit permission from Andrea should be granted if you want to work on an independent project.** Midway through the semester, students will submit mid-term reports as a checkpoint to ensure that you are making progress towards your final project.
+The final project consists of an oral project presentation as well as a final project report of the length of a typical robotics or machine learning conference paper (~6 pages).
-You can choose to work individually or in groups of up to three.
-We offer an **opportunity for extra credit** if you discuss your project idea with a course staff member and write a 1 paragraph summary of your idea and discussion which you submit to canvas before Fall break.
+- **Extra Credit**: We offer an opportunity for extra credit if you discuss your project idea with a course staff member and write a 1 paragraph summary of your idea and discussion which you submit to canvas before Fall break.
 By this stage, you should have decided if you are doing a project on your own or in a group and you want to motivate the topic you have chosen and the technical questions that you want to investigate.
-Midway through the semester, students will submit mid-term reports as a checkpoint to ensure that you are making progress towards your final project.
-The final project consists of an oral project presentation as well as a final project report of the length of a typical robotics or machine learning conference paper (~6 pages).

 Percentage | Activity  |
 ------|-----|